United States Marine Corps: United States Navy

 The Marine Corps's counterpart under the Department of the Navy is the United States Navy.
 As a result, the Navy and Marine Corps have a close relationship, more so than with other branches of the military.
-Whitepapers and promotional literature have commonly used the phrase "Navy-Marine Corps Team", or refer to "the Naval Service".
-Both the Chief of Naval Operations (CNO) and Commandant of the Marine Corps report directly to the Secretary of the Navy.
+White papers and promotional literature have commonly used the phrase "Navy-Marine Corps Team", or refer to "the Naval Service".
+Both the chief of naval operations (CNO) and commandant of the Marine Corps report directly to the secretary of the Navy.

 Operationally, the Marine Corps provides the Fleet Marine Forces for service with the Navy's fleets, including the forward-deployed Marine Expeditionary Units embarked aboard Navy amphibious warships.
 The Corps also contributes some Marine Aviation fixed-wing fighter/attack assets (aircraft squadrons and related aircraft maintenance augmentation units) as part of the Carrier Air Wings deployed aboard aircraft carriers.
 The Marine Corps Security Force Regiment provides infantry-based security battalions and Fleet Anti-terrorism Security Team companies to guard and defend high-priority and overseas Navy bases.
-Security for the Presidential Retreat located aboard the Naval Support Activity Thurmont, aka Camp David is provided by the Marine infantry battalion stationed as part of the garrison aboard Marine Barracks Washington.
+Security for the Presidential Retreat located at Camp David is provided by the Marine infantry battalion stationed as part of the garrison aboard Marine Barracks Washington.

 Cooperation between the two services includes the training and instruction of some future Marine Corps officers (most are trained and commissioned through Marine Corps OCS), all Marine Corps Naval Aviators (aircraft pilots) and Naval Flight Officers (airborne weapons and sensor system officers), and some Navy and Marine Corps enlisted personnel.
 The Corps receives a significant portion of its officers from the United States Naval Academy (USNA) and Naval Reserve Officers Training Corps (NROTC).
 USNA and NROTC staff and faculty includes Marine Corps instructors.
 Marine Corps aviators and flight officers are trained in the Naval Air Training Command (NATRACOM) and are designated, or winged as Naval Aviators or Naval Flight Officers.
 The Marine Corps provides flight instructors to the Naval Air Training Command as well as drill instructors to the Navy's Officer Candidate School.
-Many enlisted marines, particularly those in the aviation maintenance specialties, are trained at Navy technical training centers.
+Many enlisted Marines, particularly those in the aviation maintenance specialties, are trained at Navy technical training centers.
 The Marine Corps also provides ground combat training support to various Navy field medical (Hospital Corpsmen), Naval Construction Force (Seabee), and Navy Expeditionary Warfare personnel, units, and commands.